DBusConnection#

 parameters – a

-if not passing parametersreply_type – the expected type of the reply, or
+Varianttuple with parameters for the method orNoneif not passing parametersreply_type – the expected type of the reply, or

-flags – flags from the
+Noneflags – flags from the

-enumerationtimeout_msec – the timeout in milliseconds, -1 to use the default timeout or %G_MAXINT for no timeout
+DBusCallFlagsenumerationtimeout_msec – the timeout in milliseconds, -1 to use the default timeout or %G_MAXINT for no timeout

 fd_list – a

-callback – a
+UnixFDListorNonecancellable – a

-if you don’t * care about the result of the method invocationuser_data – The data to pass to
+AsyncReadyCallbackto call when the request is satisfied orNoneif you don’t * care about the result of the method invocationuser_data – The data to pass to

-- call_with_unix_fd_list_finish(res: AsyncResult) Tuple[Variant, UnixFDList] #
+- call_with_unix_fd_list_finish(res: AsyncResult) tuple[Variant, UnixFDList]#

 Finishes an operation started with

-.The file descriptors normally correspond to %G_VARIANT_TYPE_HANDLE values in the body of the message.
+call_with_unix_fd_list().The file descriptors normally correspond to %G_VARIANT_TYPE_HANDLE values in the body of the message.
 For example, if

-.When designing D-Bus APIs that are intended to be interoperable, please note that non-GDBus implementations of D-Bus can usually only access file descriptors if they are referenced in this way by a value of type %G_VARIANT_TYPE_HANDLE in the body of the message.
+get_handle()returns 5, that is intended to be a reference to the file descriptor that can be accessed byg_unix_fd_list_get (*out_fd_list, 5, ...).When designing D-Bus APIs that are intended to be interoperable, please note that non-GDBus implementations of D-Bus can usually only access file descriptors if they are referenced in this way by a value of type %G_VARIANT_TYPE_HANDLE in the body of the message.

 Added in version 2.30.